 1. Create a special email address especially for the newsletters.

 Obviously I won’t let all those emails get to my business email, cue me losing my mind in 3..
 2..
 1… I would suggest using a gmail account for this as they filter everything quite nicely in three categories; ‘’Primary’’, ‘’Social’’ and ‘’Promotions’’.
 I can’t tell you exactly how the categorizing goes when you only receive newsletters as the logical answer of they all go into promotions seems a bit too logical.
-The reason I can’t tell you how it goes with gmail is because I myself use my very first, super awkward what was I thinking, mail address for it which is a hotmail account.
+The reason I can’t tell you how it goes with gmail is because I use my very first, super awkward, what was I thinking, email address for it which is a hotmail account.

 2. Read before you tick the boxes

 Okay I assume you read before you tick any boxes asking for your consent, however do you really?
 The thing with newsletters is that the ones sending them out have realized that not everyone wants to receive the same information so they have started to cater to each target audience.
-Here’s where your reading comprehension comes into play, when ticking boxes giving your consent make sure you only say yes to the ones offering to send you ‘’deals, promotions, offers’’.
+Here’s where your reading comprehension comes into play, when ticking boxes giving your consent make sure you only say yes to the ones offering to send you ‘’deals, promotions and/or offers’’.
 These mails will include the deals you are looking for and none of the general updates of the company, which you can probably read on the news anyways..